kkibria/scandroid/README.md

 > You can also interactively select python version in VS code status bar.

-## Windows
+## Windows O/S
-Following are the instruction for running scandroid from source and building executable binary in windows.
+Following are the instructions for running scandroid from source and building executable binary in windows.

 ### Running Scandroid in windows